datachomp/datachomp.com/_posts/2019-07-17-rolling-agony.md

 (1 row)
 ```

-We broke even.
+Looks like we broke even.
 Thank you fancy tech salary!
-Next, we'll get our running total:
+Next, we will get our running total:

 ```
 SELECT transaction_date,